ahammoudi/Quiz/README.md

 Answer: B

+Explanation: [Detailed explanation of why the answer is correct and the other options are incorrect.]

 Question #: 2
 Multiple choice question (Choose two.)

 A. First option
 B. Second option
 C. Third option
+D. Fourth option
+E. Fifth option

 Answer: A, C

+Explanation: [Detailed explanation of why the answer is correct and the other options are incorrect.]

 ```

 **Supported answer formats:**